 Egg binding is a condition that can affect some captive female lizards.
 This happens when females are unable to lay eggs.
 A female lizard with the disease will become lethargic, weak and have sunken eyes.
 Lack of proper nutrition and poor living conditions are usually what causes the condition.

-If your pet has these symptoms, take them to a vet immediately.
+If your pet has these symptoms, take them to your vet immediately.
 Egg binding is serious and can quickly lead to death.
-Calcium supplementation, creating a nesting area inside their enclosure and feeding them a healthy diet should help prevent egg-binding.
+Calcium supplements, creating a nesting area inside their enclosure and feeding them a healthy diet should help prevent egg-binding

 All reptiles are potential carriers of salmonella bacteria.
 The bacteria is present on their skin and shells (for turtles) but doesn’t seem to harm them.
 A major concern is that the disease can be transmitted to humans.
 Salmonella can cause serious and life-threatening conditions in humans.